Triple Berry Banana Smoothie

 - perfect as a drinkable smoothie in a glass or a thicker smoothie for a bowl.
 Just adjust how much liquid and ice to your desired consistency.

-Did you make this Triple Berry Banana Smoothie?
+Did you make this smoothie?
 Leave a comment below and rate the recipe to let us know how it turned out.
-Save this berry smoothie recipe for later by pinning to your favorite smoothie Pinterest board and make sure to tag me on Fork in the Road’s Instagram to show me your fruit smoothie creations!
+Save this recipe for later by pinning to your favorite smoothie Pinterest board and make sure to tag me on Fork in the Road’s Instagram to show me your fruit smoothie creations!

 - 1/2 banana